-The six universities that form part of the 4EU+ European University Alliance are all research-intensive institutions with rich traditions for playing a decisive role in science and research in their regions.
+The seven universities that form part of the 4EU+ European University Alliance are all research-intensive institutions with rich traditions for playing a decisive role in science and research in their regions.
 Globalization and the many current societal challenges facing Europe and the World increase the need for researchers to collaborate across regions, institutions and disciplines.

 The 4EU+ Alliance is determined to strengthen research excellence within the member institutions to help address those societal challenges and to work towards stronger research coherence within the European Union.
 This will provide opportunities to build strong international networks and partnerships with internal and external partners and stakeholders, to develop common research interests and ideas, to increase the sharing of research infrastructure and to submit collaborative research proposals in calls organised within the framework of Horizon Europe and other European, international and national funding calls.